 • Repeat offenders may be expelled from the city.

-• Public shaming is common; incidents often make headlines or circulate on social media as examples of disrespectful tourist behavior.
+• Public shaming is common; incidents often make headlines or circulate on social media as examples of disrespectful tourist behaviour.

 For example: